shangerbingenius/QCC/README.md

-# QCC for NetStar Platform at 2016
+# QCC for Platform Group at 2016